ttappr/nicktracker/README.md

 accounts (in many cases).
 This addon works best on IRC networks that don't mask out the users' IP information in their user information.

+It takes a short span of time to build enough of a database for it to start giving meaningful information.
+To start building this database for your favorite channel, use the `/DBUPDATE` command to seed the database with the current population, then turn on automatic tracking with `/DBTOGGLE` and let it do its thing.

 ## Hexchat Commands
 * `/DBUPDATE`
     * Update the database with the users in the current channel.